 Major types of FinTech

-Financial technologies are used by all financial institutions be it a financial startup, tech company, or even legacy.
+All financial institutions are using financial technologies, be it a financial startup, tech or even legal company.
 Startups provide financial services to cut costs by offering new tech-driven solutions, other companies use fintech tools in insurance, banking, lending sectors to name a few.

 It’s a must for CIO to be like a fish in the water among the plethora of categories of fintech.
 This knowledge provides you with a deep understanding of tech processes and allows you to hire real experts.

-The infographic illustrates the most common types of Fintech that include all the aforementioned.
+The infographic below illustrates the most common types of Fintech that include all the aforementioned.

 As the world of digital payments between B2C and B2B is now evolving like never before, cash remained as a rudiment of our past.
 We got used to making payment in a few clicks just sitting at home and without dealing with a bank.